Summer Pruning for Herbs

 Blooming Greek Oregano.
 Picture taken at The Herb Cottage

-By this time of year, my oregano and marjoram have flowered or are flowering.
-Since these are perennial plants, you can enjoy the flowers and leave them on until they are played out.
+By mid summer, my oregano and marjoram have flowered or are flowering.
+Since these are perennial plants, you can enjoy the flowers and leave them on until they play out.
 Flowers from the oregano family bring beneficial insects to your garden and they are pretty.
 If you like, you can clip them for cut display or use them to flavor your cooking.

-There are several types of oregano designated a ‘flowering oregano’ or ‘ornamental oregano’.
-These are cultivars that have been bred for their more dramatic flowers.
-Alas, some of the flavor has been lost from these types and they are best used as hardy ornamental landscape plants.
+Several types of oregano are designated as ‘flowering oregano’ or ‘ornamental oregano’.
+These are cultivars are bred for their more dramatic flowers.
+Alas, some of the flavor is lost from these types and they are best used as hardy ornamental landscape plants.

 Blue Oregano.
 Not great flavor, but a striking plant when in bloom!